 Pool Filter Comparison: Which One Should I Buy?

-When it comes to choosing a filter for your swimming pool, there are a lot of factors to consider.
-Things like maintenance requirements, initial expenses, upkeep, cleaning efficiency, pool size and operating costs generally come to mind.
+When it comes to choosing a filter for your swimming pool, there are many factors to consider.
+Things like maintenance requirements, initial expenses, upkeep, cleaning efficiency, pool size, and operating costs generally come to mind.
 In the end, perhaps the most important question to consider in your pool filter comparison is which type will work best for you and your budget.
-To answer that question, it’s most helpful to understand the differences between the three different styles of pool filters: sand, cartridge and diatomaceous earth.
-Knowing the variances between these filters will help to better weigh your options.
+To answer that question, it’s most helpful to understand the differences between the three different styles of pool filters: sand, cartridge, and diatomaceous earth.
+Knowing the variances between these filters will help you better weigh your options.

-Sand filters are large tanks filled with pool filter sand, specifically designed to work with the filter system and remove debris as small as 20 microns.
-There are also a few accepted filter media alternatives – including filter glass and Zeo sand – to increase your filtration power and remove debris within a smaller micron size range.
+Sand filters are large tanks filled with pool filter sand, working with the filter system to remove debris as small as 20–40 microns.
+There are also a few accepted filter media alternatives — including filter glass and Zeo sand — to increase your filtration power and remove debris within a smaller micron size range.
 The pump pushes water from the pool through the sand inside the tank, where the water is filtered and cleaned before returning to the pool.
-The initial purchase cost to purchase is much less than other types of filters, and the maintenance required is relatively low.
+The initial purchase cost is much less than other types of filters, and the maintenance required is relatively low.

 Over time, the accumulation of dirt and debris will build up pressure within the tank.
-When the tank’s pressure gauge reads 8-10 psi higher than where it started, all you have to do is run a backwash and rinse cycle to clear the filter.
-The filter sand itself holds up rather well and only needs to be replaced every 5-7 years, which saves even more time and money for the user.
-Alternative filter media tends to be pricier and needs to be replaced at closer intervals.
+When the tank’s pressure gauge reads 8–10 psi higher than where it started, all you have to do is run a backwash and rinse cycle to clear the filter.
+The filter sand itself holds up rather well, and only needs to be replaced every 3–5 years —or even longer with good care — which saves time and money for the user.
+Alternative filter media tends to be pricier, but offers superior filtration, and will usually last just as long, if not longer, than traditional pool sand.
+You may need to backwash the filter more often with alternative sand media, because it's able to trap more debris in the pool.

 - Lowest purchase price